-From the Bendry-bridge he went to Fife, and bapsized many children, and preached only one Sabbath at the Lomond-hills, and hasted back to Clydesdale, and came to the Bentyrig in Cambusnathen parish, where two friends, fehr from the focieties in Gallo. way to call him back there, to preach and bastize: where, after he enquired for their welfare and friends in Galloway, he faid, Have your friends now in Galloway any thoughts or fears of the Friench, or other Foreigners coming upon you?
-They faid, No. He rose and went out, being a defart place, to a moss-hag, being the best chamber oft-times that he, Cameron, Renwick, and Shields had in those days, who displayed the public banner of the gospel, after Bothwellbridge.
-It was but a short time that he staid incompany and converse.
-These two Galloway men aid to other friends, in that bounds, who were my very dear acquaintance, who told me, why does the minister speir such a question at us?
-These friends faid, Enquire at himfelf, for we find this is his ordinary with friends who have been any time out of his. company.
-When he came in they faid, We have been thinking on what you faid to us, and we cannot understand what you mean by it.
-After wusing a little, for that was his ordinary, especially when they enquired any thing concerning the times, he faid, It.
-Libe not under a delution, (for this was his ordinary allo, when he spoke of things to come) the French, and other i oreigners, with wicked unhappy men inthis land, will be your stroke; and it will come in such a nick of time, when one of these nations will not be in a capacity to help one another; for me I am to die shortly by the hands of these murderers, and will not fee it, I know not how the Lord's people will. lendure it, that have it to meet with; but the forest fight and the forethought of it makes me to tremble.
-And then, as his ordinary was, as it had been to aimfelf, faid, Short but very Sharp.
-1000 - 1000 ry dear billies, whose converse and prayer together have been very edifying to me, and the remembrance of it this day is favoury, who lived in the Starry-shaw, was very near that Bentyrig where he was, Thomas and John Marshal, to whom he said at that same time, Lads, ye had meikle need to pray in earnes, you have a fliarp from to meet with, and many frange faces to fee, and your bones shall lie in a strange land This came to pass three years thereafter in December 1684, about the fame time that I fell into the enemies hands, Meldrum, that wicked perfecutor, whom the world had heard of, apprehended them and carried them to Glasgow.
-Walter Gibson, merchant there, got a gift of them and other twenty-eight, who ftarved and poisoned them with little and bad victuals. above all that ever I heard of that carried our banish ed to foreign lands; few of them in that thip lived any time in Carolina, Thomas died in a little time after their landing there, John lived for fometime and died there also.
-That which was the occasion of our banished being carried to so many different places in the world, was, in these days, there were Scots regiments in France, Flanders, and Holland; and, when their men decayed, officers came home feeking recruits; hearing of prisoners that were under banishment, got gifts of them from the wicked bloody counfellors, and carried them to thefe places.
-There merchants, fuch as Gibson in Glasgow, and Mallock in Edinburgh, Pitlochie, a laird in Ffe, and many others got gifts of them, (and, as the old faying is, cocks are free of other folks corn,) who transported them to Carolina, New Jersey, Jamaica, and Barbadoes, to be their flaves; but none of them made their plack a bawbee with trading in fuch wares, which confirms what that fingular Christian James Clarkson merchant in Linlithgow, whom the forefaid Mallock! got a gift of, with other thirteen, faid, when banished on ship-board in the roads at Leith, to which I was a witness.
-We are the baddest wares that ever
+From the Bendry-bridge he went to Fife, and baptized many children, and preached only one Sabbath at the Lomond-hills, and hafted back to Clydesdales and came to the Bentyrig in Cambusnethen parish. where two friends, sent from the societies in Galloway to call him back there, to preach and baptize: where, after he enquired for their welfare and friends in Galloway, he faid, Have your friends now in Galloway any thoughts or fears of the French, or other Foreigners coming upon you?
+They faid, No. He tole and went out being a defart place, to a moss-hag; being the best chamber oft-times that he, Cameron, Renwick, and Shields had in those days, who displayed the public banner of the gospel, after Bothwellbridge.
+It was but a short time that he staid in company and converse.
+These two Galloway men faid to other friends, in that bounds, who were my very dear acquaintance, who told me, why does the minister speir such a question at us?
+These friends faid, Enquire at himself, for we find this is his ordinary with friends who have been any time out of his company.
+When he came in, they faid, We have been thinking on what you faid to us, and we cannot understand what you mean by it.
+After musing & little, for that was his ordinary, especially when they enquired any thing concerning the times, he faid, If I be not under a delusion, (for this was his ordinary also, when he spoke of things to come) the French, and other Foreigners, with wicked unhappy men in this land, will be your stroke; and it will come in fuch a nick of time, when one of these nations will not be in a capacity to help one another; for me I am to die shortly by the hands of these murderers, and will not fee it, I know not how the Lord's people will endure it, that have it to meet with; but the forefight and the forethought of it makes me to tremble.
+And then, as his ordinary was, as it had been to himself, said, Short but very Sharp.